MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 Once your initial data load is completed, you should apply the full MIM configuration for your deployment.

-Depending on your scenarios, this may include the creation of additional sets, MPRs, and workflows.
+Depending on your scenarios, this step may include the creation of additional sets, MPRs, and workflows.
 For any policies that you need to apply retroactively to all existing objects in the system, use the run-on policy update setting on action workflows to apply those policies retroactively on the loaded data.

 ### Step 5: Reconfigure SQL to previous settings